webpack/webpack-cli/OPTIONS.md

   --optimization-split-chunks-used-exports                                           Compare used exports when checking common modules.
 Modules will only be put in the same chunk when exports are equal.
   --no-optimization-split-chunks-used-exports                                        Negative 'optimization-split-chunks-used-exports' option.
   --optimization-used-exports <value>                                                Figure out which exports are used by modules to mangle export names, omit unused exports and generate more efficient code (true: analyse used exports for each runtime, "global": analyse exports globally for all runtimes combined).
-  --output-asset-module-filename <value>                                             The filename of asset modules as relative path inside the `output.path` directory.
+  --output-asset-module-filename <value>                                             The filename of asset modules as relative path inside the 'output.path' directory.
   --output-charset                                                                   Add charset attribute for script tag.
   --no-output-charset                                                                Negative 'output-charset' option.
-  --output-chunk-filename <value>                                                    The filename of non-initial chunks as relative path inside the `output.path` directory.
+  --output-chunk-filename <value>                                                    Specifies the filename template of output files on disk.
+You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
+The specified path is joined with the value of the 'output.path' option to determine the location on disk.
   --output-chunk-format <value>                                                      The format of chunks (formats included by default are 'array-push' (web/WebWorker), 'commonjs' (node.js), but others might be added by plugins).
   --output-chunk-load-timeout <value>                                                Number of milliseconds before chunk request expires.
   --output-chunk-loading <value>                                                     The method of loading chunks (methods included by default are 'jsonp' (web), 'importScripts' (WebWorker), 'require' (sync node.js), 'async-node' (async node.js), but others might be added by plugins).